 - Add the powdered sugar and cream together until well blended.

 - Add the flour and stir until the mixture looks crumbly.

 - Scrape the mixture out onto the work surface and knead the mixture until the mixture holds together and is smooth.

 - To the second piece add the lemon zest and knead to combine.
-Form into a log and wrap in plastic wrap.
+Form it into a log and wrap it in plastic wrap.

 - To the third piece add the cocoa, cinnamon, and vanilla and knead to combine.
-Form into a log and wrap in plastic wrap.
+Form it into a log and wrap it in plastic wrap.

 - Set aside until need to top the buns.